yzslab/gaussian-splatting-lightning/README.md

 Please refer to <a href="https://rover-xingyu.github.io/Ha-NeRF/">Ha-NeRF</a>, `internal/renderers/gsplat_appearance_embedding_visibility_map_renderer.py` and `internal/metrics/visibility_map_metrics.py` for more details.

-<b>[NOTE]</b> Though it shows the capability to distinguish the pixels of transient objects, but may not be able to remove some artifats/floaters belong to transients.
+<b>[NOTE]</b> Though it shows the capability to distinguish the pixels of transient objects, may not be able to remove some artifats/floaters belong to transients.
 And may also treat under-reconstructed regions as transients.

 #### Usage